 For the Complainant to prevail under the third element of paragraph 4(a) of the Policy, the Complainant must demonstrate that the disputed domain name has been registered and is being used in bad faith.

-Given that the Complainant's trademark registration predates the registration of the disputed domain name and the fact that the disputed domain name incorporates the complete SKECHERS trademark, the Panel finds it unlikely that the Respondent was unaware of the Complainant's trademark registrations.
+Considering the fact that the Complainant's trademark registrations predate the registration of the disputed domain name, and the fact that the Complainant's trademark is used on the website connected to the disputed domain name, the Panel finds it unlikely that the Respondent was unaware of the Complainant's trademark registrations.

-The Panel finds that the website hosted on the disputed domain name is evidently designed to draw in Internet users for the purpose of financial gain, as the website provides similar products to those of the Complainant while also incorporating the Complainant's trademark.
-Consequently, the Respondent's actions give rise to a misleading belief that the website is linked to the Complainant.
-When coupled with the absence of a response filed by the Respondent in these proceedings, the Panel concludes that the Complainant has effectively demonstrated that the Respondent both registered and uses the disputed domain name in bad faith.
+Moreover, the website showcased on the disputed domain name appears to be designed to attract Internet users for commercial purposes, as it offers the same goods as to those of the Complainant, all while prominently featuring the Complainant's trademark.
+As a result, the Respondent creates a deceptive impression of an affiliation with the Complainant.

+Considering the absence of a response from the Respondent in these proceedings and taking into account the aforementioned factors, the Panel concludes that the Complainant successfully demonstrates the disputed domain name has been registered and is being used in bad faith.

-The Panel therefore concludes that the Complainant has satisfied the requirements of paragraph 4(b) of the Policy.
+The Panel therefore finds that the Complainant has satisfied the requirements of paragraph 4(b) of the Policy.